The 1st Battalion, Duke of Lancaster's Regiment

 The United Nations has a peace keeping mission to Cyprus called Operation TOSCA.
 It separates the Turkish North from the Cypriot South.

 Currently the 1st Battalion the Duke of Lancaster’s has a Platoon deployed here.
 They are responsible to not only monitor the cease fire but to de-escalate any tension that may occur between the two countries.

 Our Burma Company is currently supporting British troops exercising in Kenya.
 Burma Company have just returned from Operation HERRICK 17 and after enjoying Christmas at home deployed to Kenya on Exercise Grand Prixs.
 This is a large Battle Group exercise including all aspects of modern conflict.
 Our soldiers will take part in counter insurgency training as well as more convention combat training.

 Due to the remoteness of the location that the soldiers will train, they will be able to use live ammunition.

 Burma Company, whilst busy will find time to take part in adventurous training as well as witnessing first hand the wildlife that Kenya has to offer.

-April 2013 will see the Battalion re-unite in the North East.
-Due to the high tempo of the year so far the soldiers will receive a substantial period of leave to see their families and relax.
-On return from this leave, there is a large amount of adventurous training that the soldiers will enjoy.
+April 2013 saw the Battalion re-unite in the North East.
+Due to the high tempo of the year so far the soldiers received a substantial period of leave to see their families and relax.
+On return from this leave, there was large amount of adventurous training that the soldiers enjoyed.
 Whilst it’s been a busy year, this is always balanced with opportunities to have fun and relax.